bxparks/AceTime/README.md

 or a DS3231 RTC chip.
 This library is meant to be an alternative to the venerable [Arduino Time Library](https://github.com/PaulStoffregen/Time).

-Compared to the Arduino Time Library, here are differences:
+Compared to the Arduino Time Library, here are the main differences:
 1. AceTime is more object-oriented.
+For example, you can create multiple instances of the system clock if you need to.
 1. AceTime uses an epoch that starts on 2000-01-01T00:00:00Z instead of the Unix epoch of 1970-01-01T00:00:00Z.
     * Using an `uint32_t` to track the number of seconds since the Epoch, the